 So, how is the ADC drug designed?
 What is the principle of action?
 What is the current status of clinical application and development?

-To date, a total of twelve ADCs have been approved by the FDA, including: ado-trastuzumab emtansine (Kadcyla™), brentuximab vedotin (Adcetris™), inotuzumab ozogamicin (Besponsa™), gemtuzumab ozogamicin (Mylotarg™) , Moxetumomab pasudotox (Lumoxiti™), polatuzumab vedotin-piiq (Polivy™), Enfortumab vedotin (Padcev™), Sacituzumab govitecan (Trodelvy), Trastuzumab deruxtecan (Enhertu™), belantamab mafodotin-blmf (Blenrep™) , loncastuximab tesirine-lpyl (ZYNLONTA™), and tisotumab vedotin-tftv (Tivdak).
+To date, a total of thirteen ADCs have been approved by the FDA, including: ado-trastuzumab emtansine (Kadcyla™), brentuximab vedotin (Adcetris™), inotuzumab ozogamicin (Besponsa™), gemtuzumab ozogamicin (Mylotarg™) , Moxetumomab pasudotox (Lumoxiti™), polatuzumab vedotin-piiq (Polivy™), Enfortumab vedotin (Padcev™), Sacituzumab govitecan (Trodelvy), Trastuzumab deruxtecan (Enhertu™), belantamab mafodotin-blmf (Blenrep™, withdrawn from FDA on November 22, 2022) , loncastuximab tesirine-lpyl (ZYNLONTA™), tisotumab vedotin-tftv (Tivdak) and mirvetuximab soravtansine (ELAHERE™).
 Table 1 summarizes the design, approved indications, doses, and adverse events of these drugs.

 2. The Design Element of ADCs